 so here's the rundown!

-Man oh man.
-I know it can feel kind of daunting to pick what to wear for photos.
+I know it can feel kind of daunting to pick what to wear for photos..
 Here are a few guidelines I've put together to make sure you look and feel your best, while still making sure the images are focused on your guys’ love, not what you’re wearing.
-Full disclaimer, I don’t know anything about fashion.
-I wear hoodies and ripped jeans almost every day so there’s a heck of a good chance you’ve got better style than I do, haha!
-This is just what I’ve found to work best from trial and error from past shoots, they’re only guidelines!
+Full disclaimer, this is just what I’ve found to work best from trial and error from past shoots, they’re only guidelines!
+The most important thing to me is that you guys feel and look like yourselves.

-make sure it makes sense :
+make sure it makes sense:

 tips: